zammad/zammad-documentation/appendix/backup-and-restore/migrate-hosts.rst

       :doc:`configuration page </appendix/backup-and-restore/configuration>`.

 Step 7: Transfer your backup files
-   You'll find the backup location within the ``config`` file on the backup directory (`/opt/zammad/contrib/backup`).
+   You'll find the backup location within the ``config`` file in the backup directory.
 Make sure to adjust the backup configuration on the destination host according to our
    :doc:`configuration page </appendix/backup-and-restore/configuration>`
    to provide the correct backup file directory.